dulao5/docs/tidb-cloud/external-storage-uri.md

     - `access-key`: Specifies the access key.
     - `secret-access-key`: Specifies the secret access key.
     - `session-token`: Specifies the temporary session token.
-BR supports this parameter starting from v7.6.0.
+TiDB supports this parameter starting from v7.6.0.
     - `use-accelerate-endpoint`: Specifies whether to use the accelerate endpoint on Amazon S3 (defaults to `false`).
     - `endpoint`: Specifies the URL of custom endpoint for S3-compatible services (for example, `<https://s3.example.com/>`).
     - `force-path-style`: Use path style access rather than virtual hosted style access (defaults to `true`).